Skip to content

 Components of payments risk

-Any approach to risk management involves many potential sources of payments risk, which can be split into two general categories:
+Any approach to risk management involves many potential sources of payments risk, in two general types:

 • Transaction risk: The risk that a customer might charge back a transaction, such as disputes or fraud identified from card testing.
 With direct charges, transaction risk primarily affects connected accounts; with destination charges and separate charges and transfers, transaction risk primarily affects platforms.